bkaravan/data-science-final/analysis/hypotheses/README.md

 | **Cond.
 No.**    | 4.97e+07      |
 #### Interpretation
 A moderate positive correlation exists between production budget and worldwide gross, suggesting that higher budgets are generally associated with higher gross earnings.

+#### Results for Budget and Average Rating Correlation

+Pearson correlation coefficient: 0.0337167681630076
+P-value: 0.22317686277530505
+The result is not significant, so we fail to reject the null hypothesis.

+#### Interpretation
+It appears that there is no significant correlation between movie's budget and its average rating on IMBD.
+This is an interesting finding since, even though our data supports that movies with bigger budget has a more statistically significant chance of grossing more, they might not be rated as proportionally high.

 `Hypothesis 3: Directors' Influence on Average Rating